siddharthgada/Udacity-Data-Engineering-with-AWS-Nanodegree/Cloud Data Warehouses/Project/Readme.md

-# Project: Data Warehouse for Sparkify
+# ETL and Data Modeling for Music Streaming Service Project
 ## Introduction:
 A music streaming startup, Sparkify, has grown its user base and song database and wants to move its processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.